What is TMJ Disorder?

 Treating TMJ Disorder

 Treatment is usually done in two phases.
 Phase one is to get you out of pain.
 This can be done with moist heat, pain medications, or a temporary orthotic that we’ll adjust as necessary.
-Phase two is a long term solution, and treatment varies from case to case.
-Sometimes a long term orthotic is used to move a displaced disc into its correct position.
+Phase two is a long-term solution, and treatment varies from case to case.
+Sometimes a long-term orthotic is used to move a displaced disc into its correct position.
 Other cases may need some dental work such as implants, crowns, or bridges to restore your bite to normal.
 In the most severe cases, there may need to be a full mouth reconstruction.